JasonWoo665/fyp-deployed-stable/README.md

 It is a web application that allows people to do real time video communication, just like zooming.
 The difference is that the video is replaced by an avatar.

 ## Current progress
- - the function of changing avatars
- - the function of uploading custom backgrounds
+ - logout function
- - database saving the background images
  - styles of pages

 ## Future work
  - better eyeball tracking A.I
  - voice changer
+ - solve minimist vulnerability issue

 ## Credits
 [1.
 Tutorial for styling a forum page](https://www.youtube.com/watch?v=knGk9aUr4Do&t=198s)